oort-tech/Olympus/RPC.md

   * `toBlock`: `QUANTITY`|`TAG` - (optional, default: `'latest'`) Integer block number, or `'latest'` for the last mined block or `'pending'`, `'earliest'` for not yet mined transactions.
   * `address`: `DATA`|`Array`, 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.
   * `topics`: `Array` of `DATA` - (optional) Array of 32 Bytes `DATA` topics.
 Topics are order-dependent.
 Each topic can also be an array of `DATA` with "or" options.
+  * `blockhash`: `DATA`, 32 Bytes - (optional) blockHash be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
+Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
+If blockHash is present in the filter criteria, then neither fromBlock nor toBlock are allowed.

 ### **Returns**
 `Array` - Array of log objects, or an empty array if nothing.
 Log objects contain the following keys and their values: